m-cat/safe_client_libs-wiki/Guide-to-contributing.md

 ## Submitting patches (Pull Requests)

-Before submitting code, please either choose an existing Issue, or write your own, describing the problem you are solving.
-We would like for every PR to have an accompanying Issue, so that we know concretely what the problem is and can track its resolution.
+If you are a complete newbie, click [here](https://github.com/firstcontributions/first-contributions) for an easy-to-follow guide (with pictures!)

 We follow the standard procedure for submitting Pull Requests.
 Please refer to the [official GitHub documentation](https://help.github.com/articles/creating-a-pull-request/) if you are unfamiliar with the procedure.
 If you still need help, we are more than happy to guide you along!

+**Note:** Before submitting code, please either choose an existing Issue, or write your own, describing the problem you are solving.
+We would like for every PR to have an accompanying Issue, so that we know concretely what the problem is and can track its resolution.

 ### Format